 Taiwan Leader Says Two Nuclear Power Plants 'Meet Conditions' To Restart

-Taipei: Taiwan's President Lai Ching-te said Saturday two nuclear power plants "meet the conditions for reactivation", as the energy import-dependent island moves to strengthen its domestic power generation capacity.
+Taiwan's President Lai Ching-te said Saturday two nuclear power plants“meet the conditions for reactivation,” as the energy import-dependent island moves to strengthen its domestic power generation capacity, AzerNEWS reports, citing Arab News.

 Taiwan relies almost entirely on imported fossil fuels to meet its energy needs, in particular its critical semiconductor sector, and the Middle East conflict has unsettled global supply lines.

-Lai's Democratic Progressive Party has long pushed for a "nuclear?free homeland", partly fuelled by concerns about nuclear safety after Japan's Fukushima disaster in 2011.
+Lai's Democratic Progressive Party has long pushed for a “nuclear-free homeland,” partly fueled by concerns about nuclear safety after Japan's Fukushima disaster in 2011.

 Nuclear power provided a significant chunk of the island's electricity supply for about four decades before the last reactor was shut down.